ishaanshah/GSoC-Proposal/Proposal.md

 ## Community Bonding Period
 I will use this time to discuss implementation details with mentors.
 I will start configuring the ListenBrainz server and the Spark server to start generating statistics.
 ## Week 1-2
-Finalize and implement the UI for displaying user and sitewide statistics (except `Artist Origins`) and write tests.
+Finalize and implement the UI for displaying user and sitewide statistics and write tests.
 ## Week 3
 Start working on the generation of user statistics.
 ## Week 4 (Phase 1 evaluations here)